Signed puzzles for Schubert coefficients: Proof of Theorem

 \subsection{Actual labelings}

-Denote by \ts $g_{\pi,\la}(n)$ \ts the number of possible actual labelings, given the relative placement~$\pi$ and relative labeling~$\la$.
+Fix~$\pi$ and~$\la$ as above.
+For all $n\ge 1$, denote by \ts $g_{\pi,\la}(n)$ \ts the number of possible actual labelings with the relative placement~$\pi$ and relative labeling~$\la$.
+As we show below, this is exactly the number of puzzles with given~$\la$ and~$\pi$.

 Although we will not need this fact, let us briefly show that \ts $g_{\pi,\la}$ \ts is polynomial in~$n$.
 Indeed, \ts $g_{\pi,\la}(n)$ \ts is the number of integer points in the $r$-cube $[n]^r$ minus some half-spaces of the type $x<y$, restricted to hyperplanes of the type $x=z$, and outside of some hyperplanes of the type $y=z$.
 Resolving each $y\ne z$ as either $y>z$ or $y<z$, this shows that \ts $g_{\pi,\la}$ \ts the sum of \emph{order polynomials} of a poset on the labels, which is a polynomial in~$n$, see e.g.\ \cite[$\S$3.15]{Sta99}.\footnote{More precisely, some poset inequalities become strict; this does not affect the argument.} We will need a stronger argument of this type below.

 From above, each such actual placement and actual labeling completely determines a puzzle, except for the permutation labels not given by~$\la$.
 Since the remaining permutation labels are unchanged from row to row by the dark and separated triangles, the bottom boundary determines them as well.
 Indeed, these permutation labels in $i$-th column are given by \ts $u_i = w_i = n-i+1$ \ts and \ts $v_i = i$, for all $i \notin I^\ast$.